airmencoders/travisspark.com/portfolio/puckboard/index.md

   splitColumns:
     - background-color: fff
       header: Schedule Anytime, Anywhere
-      descriptor: Puckboard is intentionally designed as a live, highly available collaborative scheduling platform to meet the scheduling needs of servicemembers around the globe on your desktop, phone, or tablet.
+      descriptor: Puckboard is designed as a live, collaborative scheduling platform available to servicemembers around the globe on your desktop, phone, or tablet.
+Anywhere you have the internet! <b>This software is fully accredited on the military network for your mission data, uses the same account login as other Platform One apps such as Mattermost, and best of all - completely free!</b>
       # image: /portfolio/puckboard/images/Puckboard_Main_View.png
       video: https://player.vimeo.com/video/519703781
       textOrientation: left